-One of the main sources of a particulate matter (PM) and dioxins is non-industrial burning.
-We are talking about house stoves used for heating, fueled with coal, wood, and what's even worse – rubbish (e.g., plastics).
-Many households still use primitive and ineffective devices (requiring huge loads of fuel to produce little heat).
-Another factor influencing this situation is the fact that many houses are poorly isolated, which results in a significant heat loss.
+One of the primary sources of particulate matter (PM) and dioxins are non-industrial burnings.
+We are talking about house stoves used for heating, fueled with coal, wood, and, even worse, rubbish (e.g., plastics).
+Many households still use primitive and ineffective devices (requiring huge loads of fuel to produce a little heat).
+Another factor influencing this situation is the fact that many houses are poorly isolated, resulting in significant heat loss.
 This causes the owners to burn more to sustain the desired temperature.

 Motorization, especially vehicles with Diesel engines, is a significant source of nitrogen oxides, particulate matter, and polycyclic aromatic hydrocarbons.
-In 2017, the International Council on Clean Transport (ICCT) published a report, which showed that Diesel engines emit 50% more contaminants than it is described in official studies conducted by car producers.
-The nitrogen oxides emitted by vehicles with Diesel engines were linked with premature deaths of around 38,000 people only in the year 2015.
+In 2017, the International Council on Clean Transport (ICCT) published a report which showed that Diesel engines emit 50% more contaminants than it is described in official studies conducted by car producers.
+The nitrogen oxides emitted by vehicles with Diesel engines were linked to the premature deaths of around 38,000 people in the year 2015 alone.

-An industrial emission, although considerably reduced when comparing with previous century, still remains a notable source of particulate matter (PM), polycyclic aromatic hydrocarbons, nitrogen and sulfur oxides, arsenic, lead, cadmium, and mercury.
+Although considerably reduced compared to the previous century, industrial emission remains a notable source of particulate matter (PM), polycyclic aromatic hydrocarbons, nitrogen and sulfur oxides, arsenic, lead, cadmium, and mercury.

 The effect of smog on our health

 What stands behind the sentence “smog has a harmful effect on our health”?
-Probably most of us already know, and do nothing about it.
+Probably most of us already know and do nothing about it.
 It is easier to think about a problem using general opinions like “smog is unhealthy” or “smoking cigarettes is unhealthy”.
 It may mean everything and nothing at the same time.
-It is more acceptable for our mind and conscience.
-It is more comforting to think that cigarettes which I smoke are harmful to me, than that by smoking them, I have hugely increased the risk of developing lung cancer and dying.
-This is why, in the list below, you will find all detailed consequences of breathing with smog.
+It is more acceptable for our minds and conscience.
+It is more comforting to think that cigarettes that I smoke are harmful to me than that by smoking them, I have hugely increased the risk of developing lung cancer and dying.
+This is why, in the list below, you will find all the detailed consequences of breathing with smog.

 - death – the most spectacular example of increased mortality is the famous smog of 1952, which covered the territory of so-called Great London.
 In a few days, it became a cause of death for about 4,000 people.
 However, smog kills in the present times too.
 According to WHO, an estimated 4.2 million premature deaths globally each year can be linked to ambient air pollution – only in 2016, it contributed to 7.6% of all deaths!
 You can check how many deaths are caused by smog in your country by visiting this .

-- carcinogenesis – development of cancers – breathing with benzo[a]pyrene may equal to smoking from hundreds to thousands of cigarettes a year.
+Carcinogenesis – development of cancers – breathing with benzo[a]pyrene may equal smoking from hundreds to thousands of cigarettes a year.
 According to WHO, ambient air pollution accounts for 29% of all deaths and diseases from lung cancer.
-Smog also increases the risk of developing bladder, brain, cervical and many other cancers.
+Smog also increases the risk of developing bladder, brain, cervical, and many other cancers.

-- less developed nervous system in children whose mothers were exposed to air pollution during pregnancy, reduced learning capabilities in children and youth, exacerbation of depression and reduction of cognitive functions in adults.
+Underdeveloped nervous system in children whose mothers were exposed to air pollution during pregnancy, reduced learning capabilities in children and youths, worsening of depression, and reduction of cognitive functions in adults.
 It is thought that air pollution may even have an impact on the development of Alzheimer’s disease.

-- huge costs for society – the number of lost working days (days in which workers could not get to work because of illness or premature death) is beyond imagination.
-This causes enormous costs for the country budget.
-And we would also have to add costs of treatment.
+Huge costs for society – the number of lost working days (days when workers could not get to work because of illness or premature death) is beyond imagination.
+This causes enormous costs for the country's budget.
+And we would also have to add the costs of treatment.

-Check out our lung cancer risk calculator to find out how much do you increase a risk of getting lung cancer by just breathing with polluted air!
+Check out our lung cancer risk calculator to find out how much you increase your risk of getting lung cancer by just breathing polluted air!

 The problem of smog affects us all, the whole human population.
 Together, we can considerably change the world around us and fight the problems that afflict it.
-It is necessary to increase the awareness of people about what is an impact of their cars and homes heating systems on the air quality.
-How can you counteract the spread of pollutions?
+It is necessary to increase people's awareness about the impact of their cars and home heating systems on the air quality.
+How can you counteract the spread of pollution?
 It doesn't take that much!
-You can do this through:
+You can do this through the following:

 Stopping burning plant waste at gardens and fields.
-Don't burn cut grass, leaves, weeds and freshly cut branches, or throw them into the dustbin.
+Don't burn cut grass, leaves, weeds, or freshly cut branches.
+Do not throw them into the dustbin.
 You can even get a fine for this!
-Instead, let's compost plants waste or pack it in special bags and hand it over to the waste disposal company.
-Check out our tree leaves calculator to prepare a sufficient number of bags to gather all the leaves that felt of the trees in your yard in autumn (or visit it if you are just curious about counting leaves on the tree).
+Instead, let's compost plant waste or pack it in special bags and hand it over to the waste disposal company.

 Using bicycles or public transport in cities.
-You will not only limit the dust emissions and improve your health, but also you will reduce the nightmare of every city - traffic jams!
-This option is more frequently possible because in many cities there are bicycle stations for residents that can be found around the whole town.
-With this car vs. bike calculator you can now estimate how much additional lifespan, money and... trees will you gain by switching from a car to a bike for your daily commute!
+You will not only limit dust emissions and improve your health but also reduce the nightmare of every city - traffic jams!
+This option is more frequently possible because, in many cities, there are bicycle stations for residents that can be found around the whole town.
+With this car vs. bike calculator, you can now estimate how much additional lifespan, money, and... trees you will gain by switching from a car to a bike for your daily commute!

 Krakowski Alarm Smogowy (Smog alert of Cracow)

-Authors of this calculator would like to thank the social movement of Krakowski Alert Smogowy (Smog Alert of Cracow) – an organization from the Polish city of Cracow, which is heavily polluted with smog.
-The pieces of information on smog gathered by this group were a huge help for us while we were creating the smog calculator.
+The authors of this calculator would like to thank the social movement of Krakowski Alert Smogowy (Smog Alert of Cracow) – an organization from the Polish city of Cracow, which is heavily polluted with smog.
+The information on smog gathered by this group was a huge help for us while we were creating the smog calculator.
 At the same time, we would like to express our admiration and support for the work of Krakowski Alert Smogowy.
-Thanks to such organizations, societies change and the walls of conformist human thinking break.
+Thanks to such organizations, societies change, and the walls of conformist human thinking break.
 We invite and encourage you to visit their(in English!) and broaden your knowledge of smog.